MeghaJJadhav/ThreatTorch/README.md

 -Models were saved as .pkl files for reuse.
 -Some large .pkl files are excluded from GitHub due to the 100 MB file size limit.

-4️)WebApp Integration
+4)WebApp Integration

 Built a basic webapp GUI with HTML, CSS, and JavaScript.

-Connected the trained ML model backend (via .pkl) to allow predictions on user inputs.
+Connected the trained ML model backend (via .pkl) to allow predictions on user inputs also handled data for label encoding categorical and scaling numerical variables respectively.

 The GUI simulates a user entering traffic features and receiving an “Attack” or “Benign” prediction.